pojntfx/pojde/README.md

 To update the IDE, re-run the steps above (don't forget to adjust your settings).

+WSL2 with [Alpine WSL](https://www.microsoft.com/en-us/p/alpine-wsl/9p804crf0395) is also supported; if there are errors in the installation script, you can safely ignore them.
+Because of the way that WSL works, there is no support for the init system, so you'll have to start the IDE manually by running `supervisord -c /etc/supervisord.conf` as root.
+SSH forwarding is supported if OpenSSH server is enabled on Windows (see [Installation of OpenSSH For Windows Server 2019 and Windows 10](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse)), but you'll have to specify the IP of the WSL virtual machine (i.e. by substituting `-L localhost:8000:localhost:8000` etc. with `-L localhost:8000:172.19.201.219:8000`).
+You can find the IP of the WSL virtual machine by running `ip addr` in the WSL virtual machine's shell.

 ## Usage

 To access the services, use the passwords you've specified in `setup.sh` and the addresses below.
 The default username is `pojntfx`, the default password is `mysvcpassword`.
 If you don't use SSH forwarding or are on the machine that runs the IDE, you'll most likely want to replace `localhost` with the IP or domain of the machine that is running the IDE, i.e. `myide.example.com` or `192.168.178.23`.